-Draft report clarifications and corrective action requests by validation team Ref. to checklist question in table 2 Summary of project owner response Validation team conclusion certified by ANEEL.
+Draft report clarifications and corrective action requests by validation team Ref. to checklist question in table 2 Summary of project owner response Validation team conclusion generation but on assured energy certified by ANEEL.
 SD II was granted 22.4 MW of assured energy and this is the amount that will be invoiced regardless the generation.

-APPENDIX B
+Appendix B